gcobb321/icloud3_v3/README.md

 - **Extensive Documentation** - The iCloud3 User Guide explains the three main components, hot to get started, how to migrate from v2, how to install the integration, each of the screens and special features, the service calls that can request updates, locate iPhones and send notification alerts, examples of how to automate opening your garage door when you arrive home, etc.
 - **And More** - Review the following documentation to see if it will help you track and monitor the locations of your iPhones, iPads and Apple Watches.

-### Tracking Information Screens with Event Log

-The screens below are an example of how the many tracking sensors can be displayed.
-The screen on the left shows the current tracking formation for Gary while the Event Log on the right shows a history of important tracking events.

 ### Important Links